• Aims: to educate foundation-level knowledge of human anatomy, physiology, biology and pathology (with focus on cancer) relevant to medical physics.

 • Teacher: Ralf Menk

-• Aim: to focuse on applications of statistics to Medicine and Medical Physics; the open-source software JASP will be used in order to analyze data.
+• Aim: to focuse on applications of statistics to Medicine and Medical Physics; the open-source software JAMOVI (easy-to-use) will be used in order to analyze data.

 • University laboratory exercises: Luca Brombal, Federico Dogo